Systems Science and Engineering Sample Curriculum

 Quantitative Modeling

-- OIDD 353 Mathematical Modeling Applications in Finance
+- OIDD 3530 Mathematical Modeling and its Applications in Finance

 Business systems offer myriad engineering opportunities with huge social impact at the interface between “soft” behavioral, descriptive phenomena and “hard,” formally represented quantitative processes.
 The present list includes courses that focus on expanding and exploiting the role of formal representations and quantitative analysis in business systems applications.